-- Students may add or drop courses according to the schedules posted by the Academic Records Office for each semester. - A course may not be added after one week from the first class meeting. - Drops and adds are not effective until recorded by the Academic Records Office: - Courses may be dropped online until the start of the semester. - After the start of the semester a paper or eform must be submitted with the required signatures.
+- Students may add or drop courses according to the schedules posted by the Academic Records Office for each semester. - A course may not be added after one week from the first class meeting. - Drops and adds are not effective until recorded by the Academic Records Office: - Courses may be dropped online until the last day to add a class (5th business day of the term). - After the last day to add a form must be submitted with the required signatures.